davidmolina/davidmolina.github.io/resume.md

 Accepted to an international internship (IE3) in San Jose, Costa Rica, I researched, drafted and published articles for the Institute for Central American Studies (ICAS) monthly journal, Mesoamerica, that focused on the realities of Central America and understanding of the region.

 I cut my teeth here writing/ editing copy and credit the Executive Director, Linda Holland, for her persistence and helping me improve my writing.
 In 2014, ICAS was renamed to the [Institute for Central American Development Studies](http://icads.org/).
 During my time in-country, I joined the [Club de Montañismo at La Universidad de Costa Rica](http://www.clubmont.ucr.ac.cr/) and trekked a ton on weekends to places that were not on tourist maps.
 I also improved my Spanish during this time, and along with other ICAS interns got to explore the city and its people, and the countryside.

+Tips for college students?
+Get on an international internship and learn more about the world and how folks live and work.

 # Cadet
 *[104th Division](https://en.wikipedia.org/wiki/104th_Infantry_Division_(United_States)) - Salem, Oregon, July 2002 to June 2005*